chaitanyapilaka/component-library-boilerplate/README.md

 In order to use this component library in another React project and simultaneously develop on it, you will need to do the following:

-Make sure both your-react-app and mock-design-system are using the same version. npm link puts the global symlink the global node_modules folder of the specific node version so they need to be the same to work.
+Make sure both your-react-app and mock-design-system are using the node same version. npm link puts the global symlink in the global node_modules folder of the specific node version so they need to be the same to work.

 Step 1: Add the following option to the webpack.config.js of your-react-app.